lady-h-world/My_Garden/reading_pages/param_tuning_7.md

 ### FLAML

 #### Pros
-* Descent choice for fast prototyping
+* Automation intelligence, nice choice for fast prototyping
 * Simple but intelligent search strategy
-* Efficient time complexity
+* Efficient time complexity, not affected by the number of trials
 * [FLAML research team responses to users' questions fast][2]